Last Updated November 21st, 2020 at 09:36 pm by Lisa

 - Heat your grill on medium high, place your stainless grill tray over the burner.
 It isn't necessary, you can grill the chiles right on the grill grate but helps to roast them more evenly.

-- Space the Hatch chiles in a single layer, and turn using long tongs until black char blisters form on each side of the chiles.
+- Space the Hatch chiles in a single layer over the open flames on a charcoal or gas grill.
+Use tongs to turn them until black char skin blisters form on each side of the chiles.

 - Allow the chiles to cool, then cut the stem end off first.
 Next, on a cutting board pull all the tough outer skin of the chiles off.
 Use a small waste bowl to discard the seeds, stems, and skin.